gswallow/molecule_example/README.md

 Let’s test that we can satisfy our dependencies by running `molecule dependency`.

-### Using imported roles
+### Template and variable scope

 Depending on the role is fine but let’s use it.
-Edit the molecule/default/playbook.yml file to include the role and set some variables that the django role requires.
+Edit the `molecule/default/playbook.yml` file to include the role and set some variables that the django role requires.
+Note that we define variables for the `cchurch.django` role in our playbook, but *NOT* in our role's `vars` or `defaults` direcrtories.

+When creating templates just for testing, the same rule applies.
+Drop templates into the `molecule/default/templates` folder, instead of directly into your role.

 Finally, we’ll include the role in the play:

         ---